ebeltramo96/arch-installer/README.md

 ### Adapt credentials

-The `config.json` file has no credentials, before the installation, check the options and: set your disk encryption key, the root password and change the default local user password
+The `config.json` file has no credentials, before the installation, check the options and:
+- set your disk encryption key
+- the root password
+- change the default local user password

 ### Select which partition to encrypt